Leica TL2 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TL2 and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the TL2 followed on from the Leica TL.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica TL2 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.